A Purple Adjustable Base elevating the head of a white mattress.

 Tip: Avoid eating at least three hours before you go to bed.

-If you want to avoid symptoms of heartburn or acid reflux at night, it’s best to stop eating several hours before you lie down.
-Opting for smaller meals can also reduce the risk of symptoms; as you wind down, your body’s natural processes tend to slow down, so a small meal may be easier to digest without increasing the risk of acid reflux.
+To help prevent symptoms of heartburn or acid reflux at night, it’s best to stop eating several hours before you lie down.
+Opting for smaller meals can also reduce the risk of symptoms; as you wind down, since digestion tends to slow down, a small meal may be easier to digest without increasing the risk of acid reflux.

 4. Avoid Trigger Foods

-Tip: Be mindful of acidic, spicy, and high-fat foods, especially in the evening.
+Tip: Be mindful of acidic, spicy, and high-fat foods, especially close to bedtime.

 While some foods can help you sleep better, certain foods can worsen gastroesophageal reflux disease (GERD) symptoms at night, and everyone’s experience is a little different.
 Keeping a food journal to identify foods that make your symptoms flare up can help you learn to avoid the worst offenders to prevent acid reflux at night.